AnuwatThisuka/AnuwatThisuka/README.md

 #### Summary

-I am a front end developer/engineer with experience in developing and maintaining websites and web applications.
-I have experience working with a variety of programming languages, frameworks, and tools.
-I am passionate about creating user-friendly interfaces that provide a great user experience.
-I am a team player who is able to work well with others to achieve common goals.
-I am a quick learner who is able to adapt to new technologies and environments.
-I am looking for a challenging position that will allow me to continue to grow and develop my skills.
+Front-end developer/engineer with experience in building and maintaining websites and web applications.
+Skilled in creating user-friendly interfaces and ensuring a seamless user experience.
+Quick learner, adaptable to new technologies, and a team player.
+Seeking challenging opportunities to further develop technical skills and contribute to innovative projects.

 #### Education